What is risk in investment? Generally speaking, risk is the chance that a result or…

 Risk vs Reward

-When it comes to investment, “risk” refers to the chance of losing the money you have invested due to lack of performance or a drop in value in the market.
-While all investment assets have risk associated to them, some have more than others.
+When it comes to investment, “risk” refers to the chance of losing money you have invested due to lack of performance or a drop in value in the market.
+While all investment products have risk associated to them, some have more than others.
 Risk can come in many forms, and your financial adviser will lay them out for you, especially the types that apply to your particular scenario.
-They involve but are not restricted to things like interest rate fluctuations, changes in the economy or particular industry sectors, a lack of diversification in your portfolio or the timing of your investment moves.
+They involve but are not restricted to things like interest rate fluctuations, changes in the economy or particular industry sectors, a lack of diversification in your investment portfolio, or the timing of your investment decisions.

-Usually it goes like this, the higher the return expected on your investment, the higher the risk may be, and vice versa.
+Usually it goes like this — the higher the return expected on your investment, the higher the risk may be, and vice versa.
 You may choose to invest in government bonds, which do not move a whole lot in the short term.
-Yet, your investment may carry less risk as opposed to investing in shares, which can move up and down within a short period.
+Yet, your investment may carry less risk as opposed to investing in shares, which can move up and down within a short period due to share price volatility or shifts in company profits.

 Risk Tolerance